A Monarch butterfly feeding on nectar from a milkweed. Photo by: Catherine Avilez / Shutterstock.

 Why it’s a must for monarchs:

-Milkweed is both a food source and a host plant for monarch eggs that are laid on the underside of the leaves.
+Milkweed is both a food source and the only host plant for monarch butterflies, who lay their eggs on the underside of the leaves.
 The larvae feed on the leaves after hatching, but cause no permanent damage to the plant.
 In turn, the toxic chemicals in the sap of milkweed plants make both the caterpillars and adult butterflies unappetizing to predators.

 “[During monarch migration] flight is fueled by nectaring on the flowers and is punctuated by laying eggs on milkweeds.
 To grow and sustain each generation, milkweed is the only food needed,” says Agrawal.